Ask an Expert Q&A's

 For similar reasons, watching things move can also be a major trigger.
 The brain wants stable vision.
 Watching moving objects causes problems for some.
 Examples include crowded situations, action movies, and scrolling computer screens.
 In these circumstances, the brain has no stable frame of reference.
 It becomes confused, resulting in nausea and/or dizziness.

 We can help the brain by fixing our eyes on a stable object.
 In a crowd, try to focus on something that isn’t moving.
 If in a moving car, try to concentrate on a distant stationary object.
 Nearby objects that are rapidly moving will confuse the brain.
 Flashes of light or a pattern of light and shadow also trigger motion sickness.

 How does one deal with migraines plus motion sickness?

 Motion sickness and an overall reduced tolerance to movement is often reported in patients who suffer from migraines.
 The recommendation is to treat the migraine first.
 When migrainous episodes are under control, patients benefit greatly from vestibular rehabilitation aimed at increasing motion tolerance.
 Identifying and avoiding triggers is one way to keep migraines under control as well reduce the number of episodes.
-Triggers include stress or certain foods (a vegetarian diet was mentioned by some of the audience as helpful) or smells.
+Triggers include stress, foods (e.g., cheese), alcohol (e.g., red wine), smells.
 Preventative medications can also be used to avoid migraine episodes from happening.